-When it comes to superannuation, professional help is recommended, because super is highly regulated and it can be complex.
+When it comes to understanding the changes to superannuation – and ensuring you’re with the right fund – professional help is recommended because it is highly regulated and can be complex.
 Plus, it usually has an insurance component that needs to be considered if you’re making any significant changes.

 If we can help, contact us.

 This is general advice and should not be treated as personal advice.
 Julie Nipperess is an authorised representative of Step Up Financial Group Pty Ltd ASFL No: 512509.